 • The MMU recommends that the net revenue calculation used by PJM to calculate the net Cost of New Entry (CONE) and net ACR be based on a forward looking estimate of expected energy and ancillary services net revenues using forward prices for energy and fuel.
 (Priority: Medium.
-New recommendation.
-Status: Not adopted.)
+First reported 2019.
+Status: Adopted 2020.)

-Section 8, Environmental
+Section 8, Environmental and Renewables

 - The MMU recommends that renewable energy credit markets based on state renewable portfolio standards be brought into PJM markets as they are an increasingly important component of the wholesale energy market.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.) - The MMU recommends that the Commission reconsider its disclaimer of jurisdiction over RECs markets because, given market changes since that decision, it is clear that RECs materially affect jurisdictional rates.
 (Priority: High.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM provide a full analysis of the impact of carbon pricing on PJM generating units and carbon pricing revenues to the PJM states in order to permit the states to consider a potential agreement on the development of a multistate framework for carbon pricing and the distribution of carbon revenues.
 (Priority: High.
 First reported 2018.
-Status: Not adopted.)

-- The MMU recommends that jurisdictions with a renewable portfolio standard make the price and quantity data on supply and demand more transparent.
+Status: Not adopted.) - The MMU recommends that jurisdictions with a renewable portfolio standard make the price and quantity data on supply and demand more transparent.
 (Priority: Low.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that load and generation located at separate nodes be treated as separate resources in order to ensure that load and generation face consistent incentives throughout the markets.
 (Priority: High.
-First reported Q2, 2019.
-Status: Not adopted.) - The MMU recommends that emergency stationary RICE be prohibited from participation as DR either when registered individually or as part of a portfolio if it does not meet emissions standards because the environmental run hour limitations mean that emergency RICE cannot meet the capacity market requirements to be DR. (Priority: Medium.
-New recommendation.
+First reported 2019.
+Status: Not adopted.) - The MMU recommends that emergency stationary RICE be prohibited from participation as DR either when registered individually or as part of a portfolio if it cannot meet the capacity market requirements to be DR as a result of emissions standards that impose environmental run hour limitations.
+(Priority: Medium.
+First reported 2019.
 Status: Not adopted.)